glx-technologies/openocd-gct301s-build-script/README.md

 # OpenOCD-GCT301S-build-script
-Build scripts for OpenOCD used in Arduino, adapted for GCT301S
+Build scripts for OpenOCD used in Arduino, adapted for GCT301S.

-Customized OpenOCD for GCT301S.